 Today, the market is growing rapidly.
 Donkeys are now being imported into China from other countries in Asia, the Middle East, Africa, and South America for slaughter in order to meet the demand.
 Read more about the ejiao trade here.

 What You Can Do

 The Northern Territory government exports donkey hides to China to fuel the cruel ejiao trade and may consider expanding this business by implementing a live-donkey export industry.
-Please urge Agriculture Minister Bridget McKenzie to reject any plans to send live donkeys to be slaughtered in China immediately.
+Please urge Agriculture Minister Murray Watt to reject any plans to send live donkeys to be slaughtered in China immediately.